 In 2019, he served as the psychiatrist member of the Independent Health Advice Panel (the so-called Medevac Panel), appointed by the Department of Home Affairs, Australian Government.

-Neeraj has recently submitted his Doctor of Public Health (DrPH) thesis at the University of New South Wales (UNSW), Sydney, on the topic- 'human rights of people with mental disabilities', which is based on the international human rights framework of the United Nations.
+Neeraj has been awarded the degree of Doctor of Public Health (DrPH) by the University of New South Wales (UNSW), Sydney, based on his doctoral thesis on 'human rights of people with mental disabilities'.
 He has published many academic papers on human rights, mental health law and Aboriginal mental health.

 Associate Professor Gill can be contacted via email@example.com.